ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ## How to avoid disappointing shows?

+Normally, we use the ways below to "filter" our favored shows, but none of which is satisfying.

-By watching the trailers?
+By watching the trailers

 --The trailer is re-edited, so it can be considered a competely different story from the oringal one.
 (BTW, even the last episode of the last season of GOT seems not bad)

-By reviewing the points and the recommendations on websites such as imdb?
+By reviewing the points and the recommendations on websites such as imdb

 --It helps， but most of the time the results are based on machine learning of labels and features on our viewing history on the website.
 As a result, the recommendations are highly genre-orientated, which is obviously not satisfying because a good story is narrative based rather than genre based.
 To make matters worse, the ratings are often somhow overated or under-estimated or "just not my type".

-Through comments?
+Through comments

 --I don’t want to take the risk of seeing spoilers.